-With rural and remote locations, prepare yourself to spend time outdoors.
-It’s the best way to make sure you get the most out of your new assignment.
+When travel nursing in rural and remote locations, prepare yourself to spend time outdoors.
+It’s the best way to ensure you get the most out of your new contract.
 Packing for the climate is key here.
 That way you can venture out on your off days, rain or shine (or snow!), and look forward to being amazed by your new surroundings…hello, epic selfie;) Whether you love taking long walks in the forest, or trying heli-skiing for the first time – there will certainly be something for you to enjoy outside.
 Just be sure to download your podcast or playlist before heading out…as cellphone reception can be spotty.

 5. Expect Self Learning

 If you haven’t guessed it yet, all of the above-mentioned opportunities lead to the greatest one of all…Learning more about yourself.
 Maybe you’ll learn to live without something you thought you couldn’t, or discover a new way to approach a work challenge or develop a greater capacity for cultural awareness.
 It could be that you learn how to enjoy spending time by yourself or train to climb a mountain that you never thought possible.
 The opportunities for self-discovery are endless while you are travel nursing, and even more in rural and remote communities.
 Just remember to practice some self-care along the way.
 Adventures can be taxing – and you can only seize those moments by taking care of yourself before and after them.

 Why Choose a Rural or Remote Nurse Job?